silvyTach/DYNAMIC-WEB-DEVELOPMENT/README.md

 # DYNAMIC-WEB-DEVELOPMENT
-Repo for the CM2104 module
+Repo for the coursework for the CM2104 module